Account

 One way to minimize capital gains taxes on real estate sales is to claim the primary residence exclusion.
 You are generally eligible if you owned and used the residence as your main home for at least two years during the five-year period preceding the sale date.

 A qualifying single taxpayer can exclude up to $250,000 of capital gain from the sale of a primary residence, while a married couple filing jointly can exclude up to $500,000.
-Because the tax benefits are significant, property owners may move into an investment or rental property for two years prior to selling the property.
+Because the tax benefits are significant, property owners may consider moving into an investment or rental property for two years prior to selling it in order to qualify for the exclusion.

 There are other ways to reduce capital gains taxes when selling real estate.
 In a 1031 exchange, for instance, you essentially swap one real estate investment property for another and defer the capital gains on the transaction.
 Special rules apply when conducting a 1031 exchange, so working with an attorney or tax professional can make the process easier.

-Capital gains taxes may also be reduced by adding expenses such as closing cost, realtor fees, and capital repairs and improvements to your basis.
+Capital gains taxes may also be reduced by adding expenses such as closing costs, realtor fees, and capital repairs and improvements to your basis.
 Increasing your basis directly reduces the amount of net capital gains.
-Finally, losses from the sale of other assets can offset the capital gains of real estate sales.
-For example, if you sell stocks for a long-term loss of $20,000 and you have $50,000 of long-term capital gains from selling real estate, you can lower your net capital gain to $30,000.
+Finally, losses from the sale of other assets can offset the capital gains from real estate sales.
+For example, if you sell stocks for a long-term loss of $20,000 and you have $50,000 of long-term capital gains from selling real estate in the same year, you can lower your net capital gain to $30,000.

 Figuring out how to legally minimize taxes based on your specific situation can be confusing.
-If you need tax help, Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
-Leave taxes to a pro.
-If you have questions about selling real estate or capital gains, you can also reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you need tax help, Rocket Lawyer can now match you with a Tax Pro for affordable and convenient tax filing services.
+If you have questions about selling real estate or capital gains, you can also reach out to a Rocket Legal Pro for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.